seickhoff/chat-ai/README.md

 # Chat AI - ChatGPT OpenAI API Demo

+This application has two parts:  a client and a server.
+The client is the UI using React.
+Enter questions and view the results.
+The server sends the questions to the OpenAI API and returns the results.

 To set up the environment

-- In the application base directory, run `npm install`
+- Client: In the application base directory, run `npm install`
-- In `./server` run `npm install`
+- Server: In `./server` run `npm install`
-- Create a file called `.env` in `./server` and add your API Key
+- Server: Create a file called `.env` in `./server` and add your API Key
     - `OPENAI_API_KEY=000000000000000000000000000000000000000000000000000`

 To run the application

-- In the application base directory, run `npm run client`
+- Client: In the application base directory, run `npm run client`
-- In server, run `node index.mjs`
+- Server: In `./server`, run `node index.mjs`

 Open up a browser and navigate to http://localhost:5173/